 As temperatures drop, it's vital to keep warm and cosy in your home.
-Making a few changes can help you to stay warm - even if the weather does its worst.
+Make a few simple changes to your home and life and you'll not have to worry - even if the weather does its worst.

 Useful tips